PETA APPROVED VEGAN

 Vegan leather

-• In recent years, the term 'vegan leather' has become a common term.
-It is used both at trade fairs and by recognized organizations such as PETA.
-This material not only looks like animal leather, but also feels like it, which is why the term 'leather' is still used as a reference.
+• In recent years, the term 'vegan leather' has become more and more common.
+It is used both at trade shows and by recognised organisations like PETA.
+This material not only looks like animal leather, but also feels like it.
+That's why the term 'leather' is still used as a reference.
 The key difference, of course, is that the material is completely free of animal components.
-For example, the use of animal glues or binders is also avoided.
+This includes animal glues or binding agents, of course.

-• It is a widespread assumption that leather is a waste product of the meat industry.
-However, a large proportion of raw hides now come from Asia and Latin America because the demand for leather is still increasing.
-On the one hand, this means unnecessarily long transport routes from breeding, to tanning, to further processing and finally to distribution.
-On the other hand, special care is taken during breeding for leather production to ensure that the animal hides remain as free as possible from scratches or even wounds.
-For the animals, this means no exercise and poor living conditions.
+• It is a widespread assumption that leather is a bi-product of the meat industry.
+However, a large proportion of hides now come from Asia and Latin America because the demand for leather is still growing.
+This means unnecessarily long transport routes from breeding, to tanning, to further processing and finally to distribution.
+It also results in special care being taken during breeding to ensure that the animal's skin remains as free as possible from scratches or wounds.
+For the animal, this means no exercise and poor living conditions.

 • The production of genuine leather also involves numerous challenges.
 Firstly, production is extremely resource-intensive.
 This applies both to the large area required for animal husbandry and the considerable amount of energy required for further processing.
 Another significant factor is the high water consumption.
-Just imagine: an incredible 500 liters of water are needed to tan one square meter of leather.
+Just imagine: an incredible 500 litres of water is needed to tan one square meter of leather.

 Our conclusion

-Real leather is often seen as robust and durable, but it brings with it significant ethical and environmental challenges - from animal husbandry to resource-intensive production processes.
+Animal leather is considered robust and durable, but it comes with significant ethical and environmental challenges - from animal cruelty to resource-intensive production processes.

-Vegetable-based vegan leather offers an animal-friendly alternative, but in practice it still shows weaknesses in terms of durability and the often necessary use of chemical additives.
+Plant-based vegan leather is an animal-friendly alternative, but it still shows weaknesses in terms of durability and often requires the use of chemical additives.

-After carefully considering all the options, we have therefore consciously chosen a high-quality vegan PU leather that meets our high standards of quality and durability.
-This material not only respects animal welfare, but also enables us to create fashionable products that offer you versatile colors and structures while having as little impact on nature as possible.
+This is why, after carefully considering every option, we made the very conscious choice to use a high-quality vegan PU leather that meets our high standards of quality and durability.
+This material not only respects animal welfare, but it also enables us to create fashionable products that offer you versatile colours and structures while minimising our impact on the environment.

-Our decision is based on the belief that we can make you the most beautiful, highest quality products out of PU leather right now, without harming a single animal - or losing sight of new innovations.
+Our decision is based on the belief that right now, we can create the most beautiful, highest quality products from PU leather.
+Without harming a single animal - or losing sight of new innovations.

 What does PETA-Approved mean?